 Training the Human

-Address physical/psychological needs of your dog: Leadership, exercise, food, shelter, trust, connection.
+Always ensure that your dog’s physical/psychological needs are being met: Leadership, exercise, food, shelter, trust, connection.

-Remain in the “Leadership” zone (calm and assertive) at all times – change the balance/dynamics of the relationship.
+Remain in the “Leadership” zone (calm and assertive) at all times – change the balance/dynamics of the relationship, let the dog know that you, the human, are in charge of the pack.

 Your dog is always keeping tabs on your “energy” (stressed, calm, excited, nervous, etc.) and reacting to that energy.